Is Your Child Struggling In School?

 Lots of kids have problems at school at some time or another and grow out of it.
 I expect that will happen for my child, too.

 You may be right.
 Children develop in different ways and at different times.
 However, if your child is past kindergarten or first grade – when there is a wide range of acceptable school performance – and is still struggling to keep up with grade level work, there may be bigger issues at play.
 You may want to dig in a little and figure out the root source of their challenges.
 There are some children who simply will not grow out of school struggles – whose struggles may actually continue to get worse as they get older.
 This is why early intervention is so important and effective.
 With help, you can figure out what is going on and develop the tools to help support him or her now and through their educational development.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your child’s specific issues are, if additional psychological testing is warranted, and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with children and school issues.